Harpreet241999/Retail_Store_Data_Analysis/README.md

 Customers with more than 10 previous purchases consistently spend more on new transactions compared to customers with fewer past visits.
 Recommendation: Increase focus on loyalty programs, personalized offers, and VIP perks to nurture high-value customers and encourage repeat buying behavior.

-Customers with more than 10 previous purchases consistently spend more on new transactions compared to customers with fewer past visits.

-Recommendation: Increase focus on loyalty programs, personalized offers, and VIP perks to nurture high-value customers and encourage repeat buying behavior.